zoeurk/webradio/README.md

 In a first time I would like to start my webradio whitout rc.local...
 sorry
 But this doesn't use rc.local at every time :)
-web-cgi more up to date then web
+web-cgi more up to date than web